 Discover how to make your Christmas scrapbook layouts different than the typical Christmas ones.

 For the background, I used a themed paper that had a decorated Christmas tree to the left of the page.
-I placed the photo of Emma's letter, along with a sticker of milk and cookies underneath a cut-out Christmas tree.
+I placed the photos of Emma's letter, along with a couple of stickers of gift boxes, milk, and cookies underneath a cut-out Christmas tree.